lightningpwr28/project-soap/Design Document.md

 TIME_11 is the start of the first swear word, TIME_12 is the end.

 ## Part Three: Deploy the Suds
-The finished product should be a command line program that can be run as a post-processing step in Stacher
+The finished product should be a command line program that can be run as a post-processing step in Stacher.
+I might use the crate clap for that.